Mon - Sun: 24 hours.

 Time Limits For Claiming Finger Injury Compensation

-If you claim compensation for a finger injury, you must begin with the allowable time limits.
-For traumatic injuries, you’ll usually have 3-years from the date of your accident.
-For industrial injury or RSI claims, you’ll need to begin within 3-years of your medical diagnosis.
+If you claim compensation for a finger injury, you usually have to begin with the allowable time limits.
+For traumatic injuries, you’ll usually have 3 years from the date of your accident.
+For industrial injury or RSI claims, the “date of knowledge” might apply.

-Do I Need A Personal Injury Solicitor To Make A Finger Injury Claim?
+Do I Need A Personal Injury Solicitor To File A Finger Injury Claim?

 We believe a personal injury solicitor can improve the chances of you a) winning your finger injury compensation claim and b) receiving the maximum compensation.